Godzilla (franchise): Japan

 In 1973, Godzilla was featured in Toho's tokusatsu series Zone Fighter, which also featured King Ghidorah and Gigan in a few episodes.
 Several filmmakers who had worked on previous Godzilla films participated in the series; Tomoyuki Tanaka produced the series, directors Ishirō Honda and Jun Fukuda directed some episodes.
 Fukuda wrote episode four, effects director Teruyoshi Nakano contributed to the special effects, while Kōichi Kawakita (who would direct the effects for Toho's Heisei era films) served as assistant effects director.

 In 1992, Toho produced a children's educational animated series titled Godzilland which featured live-action segments mixed with chibi-styled animation.
 In 1997, Toho produced a children's series titled Godzilla Island, centered on Godzilla toys.
 Toho made the series available worldwide on their official YouTube channel in November 2022.
 In 2018, GEMSTONE, a web content subsidiary of Toho, held a competition for filmmakers to produce short films based on the Godzilla franchise with finalists receiving a cash prize and the opportunity to work with Toho in an official capacity.
 One of these finalists, the puppet short Godziban, would become an ongoing YouTube web series in August 2019, with a selection of 20 episodes being offered on Amazon Prime Video and Hulu in Japan in 2024.
+In 2025, Toho produced another web series called Godziburst based on the toy line of the same name.

 In October 2020, Toho announced Godzilla Singular Point; an anime series directed by Atsushi Takahashi, written by Toh EnJoe, and animated by Japanese studios Bones and Orange.
 Godzilla Singular Point aired on Japanese television in April 2021 and was released worldwide on Netflix in June 2021.
 Chibi Godzilla Raids Again, a short anime series produced by Toho and Pie in the sky, aired in 2023.